 There were no grocery stores.
 There was a train tracks that ran in the front of the house; they would hop on ( it moved slow, she recalls ) and head to the town of Shenandoah.
 There was limited groceries there.

-In the back yard was her vegetable garden and the chicken coop, rooster, shed for whiskey making, and a coal hole.
+In the back yard was great grammy’s vegetable garden and the chicken coopwith chickens and rooster, a shed for whiskey making, and a coal hole.
 There was a hole to dig for coal right in the backyard.
 She remembered watching a man from Philadelphia come with a truck to buy the coal.
 The kids would sit and watch.
 Since there was no indoor plumbing at this house, they went outside to the out house, one for kids and one for adults.
-There was also a ”Bathhouse” for the adults.
+There was also a “Bathhouse” for the adults.
 The kids had their baths in the kitchen in a wooden tub.

 My mother has an old kerosene lamp.
 I asked her what it was used for.
 She said it was to light the way in the coal mines.
 My great grandfather and grandfather both mined the coal and also wore miner’s caps with a light on.

-Here is a link to Lithuanian Heritage food:
+Here is a link to the Lithuanian recipes:

 These are recipes that both my mom and grandmother and even my great-grandmother from Lithuainia prepared in a coal -stove while growing up.
 Mom said that the potatoes-Koshie tasted best from the coal stove!